neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 <br>
 #### 1.2.
 Writing text with similar colors

-Other naive technique consist on writing text with a similar color, for example using 1px of difference from the original color.
+Other naive technique consist of writing text with a similar color, for example using 1px of difference from the original color.
 This can't be detected by the human eye.

 See for example this image of Bender: